HELPING COMPANIES NAVIGATE THEIR JOURNEY

 SOUTHEAST INVESTOR GROUP

 The Southeast Investor Group (SEIG) is a private peer-to-peer membership, composed of partners from 32 Venture Capital Funds, 6 Corporate Venture Funds, 25 individual investors and family offices.

-We are not an angel group; rather we are a forum to connect professional investors with select growth stage technology companies.
+We are not an angel group; rather we are a collaboration of professional investors seeking growth stage technology companies.